STAR Education Pilot – Tuam

 STAR Tuam is a pilot project that is a joint initiative of the Department of Education and Skills, the Department of Justice and the Department of Children and Youth Affairs.
 This pilot project is one of many initiatives that has developed from the National Traveller and Roma Inclusion Strategy (NTIRS) 2017 – 2021.
-The overarching objective of the project is to improve the attendance, participation and retention of Traveller children and young people in the Tuam area.
-The Tuam pilot project is made up of four staff members.
-Bridget Ward and Martin F. Ward who are Education Workers, Erin Conway who is the Home School Community Liaison Coordinator and Deirdre Swords who is the Educational Welfare Officer.
+The overarching objective of the project is to improve the attendance, participation and retention of Traveller and Roma children and young people in the Tuam area.
+The Tuam pilot project is made up of staff members, Bridget-marie Ward and Eimile Gavin who are Education Workers and Erin Conway who is the Home School Community Liaison Coordinator.
 The pilot has 3 key goals.
-The pilot team are currently consulting with key stakeholders around these goals and this survey forms part of that consultation.

 The Pilot has 3 Overarching Goals that in turn direct the team